CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * **octree** - A 3D tiling scheme that divides each cuboid into 8 smaller cuboids.
 * **quadtree** - A 2D tiling scheme that divides each rectangle into 4 smaller rectangles.
 * **root tile** - The topmost tile in a tileset tree.
-* **subtree** - A fixed-depth section of the tileset tree used to break large tilesets into managable pieces.
+* **subtree** - A fixed-depth section of the tileset tree used to break large tilesets into manageable pieces.
 * **subtree file** - A JSON file storing information about a specific subtree.
 * **subtree node** - A node in a subtree, regardless of whether there is an available tile there.
 * **template URI** - A URI pattern containing tile coordinates for directly addressing tiles.